Can Boyle keep modern Bond relevant?

 However, not everybody has such confidence in Boyle's abilities.

-Hobbes argues that the the man who dragged cinema into '90s Cool Britannia "is vastly different to the Danny Boyle making the safe, slightly boring, genre movies such as Trance, 127 Hours and Slumdog Millionaire over recent years".
+Hobbs argues that the the man who dragged cinema into '90s Cool Britannia "is vastly different to the Danny Boyle making the safe, slightly boring, genre movies such as Trance, 127 Hours and Slumdog Millionaire over recent years".

 Beth Webb, a broadcaster and film journalist, agrees, admitting that despite Boyle's long and prestigious career in British film, she "rolled her eyes a bit" at news of his appointment.